• Before You Go

 Either way is completely normal and either way, by day three, most first-timers are already wondering how to come back.

-In this article, we will share practical vietnam travel tips for first time travelers to help you navigate your journey smoothly.
+In this article, we will share practical Vietnam travel tips for first time travelers to help you navigate your journey smoothly.
 No fluff, no highlight reel.
-Just an honest picture of what those 10 days look and feel like.
+Just an honest picture of what those 10-day trip to Vietnam look and feel like.

-Where you’ll go and why this 10 day Vietnam itinerary first timer route makes sense
+Where you’ll go and why this 10 day Vietnam first timer route makes sense

-A 10-day tour covers the same three regions regardless of which direction you travel: Ho Chi Minh City and the Mekong Delta in the south, Hoi An in the centre, and Hanoi with Ninh Binh and Lan Ha Bay in the north.
+A 10 days in Vietnam tour covers the same three regions regardless of which direction you travel: Ho Chi Minh City and the Mekong Delta in the south, Hoi An in the centre, and Hanoi with Ninh Binh and Lan Ha Bay in the north.
 The stops don’t change, only the order does.

-Most people fly into whichever city is cheaper or more convenient from home, then travel the length of the country and fly out the other end.
+Most people fly into whichever city is more cost saving or more convenient from home, then travel the length of the country and fly out the other end.
 Both directions work equally well.

 Group of female travelers taking photos beside Notre Dame Cathedral Saigon, side view.